Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 5.md

 C++ defines an automatic conversion between istream (e.g. cin) & bool and will convert it to boolean. cin is true if the last read did not fail.

 In C, `int a = 21;` , we can write a>>3; This is called Right bit shift.
-Ai represented in binary in memory and then we say move the bits three times to the right whereas << is the left bit shift.
+A is represented in binary in memory and then we say move the bits three times to the right whereas << is the left bit shift.

 cin>>i;